Hamburger Menu IconMenu Close Icon

 • Dizziness, trembling, tingling

-• Sweating, nausea, digestive disturbances
+• Sweating, nausea, and digestive disturbances

 • Shortness of breath or rapid heartbeat